 Attorneys And Law Firms.
 While large firms are likely to have Notaries on staff, a smaller firm or sole practitioner may welcome the convenience of having a local Notary available when clients are signing important legal documents.
 Introduce yourself to the receptionist and offer to leave a business card or brochure with your contact information so they can reach you if they need a notarization done.

 Remember that law firms expect a high degree of professionalism.
 Be sure to dress in appropriate business attire.
-When you've finished, check your work to be sure the Notary certificate and your journal entry are complete, correct and your seal is affixed properly.
+When you’ve finished, check your work to be sure the Notary certificate and your journal entry are complete and correct and your seal is affixed properly.
 Careless Notary mistakes are a sure way to lose business.

 Real Estate Agents.
 Local real estate agents have a lot in common with you: They are always trying to reach new customers, and doing so requires a lot of socializing and making contacts with their neighbors.